The Lamperti representation of real-valued self-similar Markov processes: Introduction

-In \cite{Kiu80} the case of $\mathbb{R}^n$-valued self-similar Markov processes was studied.
-The main result in \cite{Kiu80} asserts that, if $X$ killed at $T$ is a Feller self-similar Markov process, then the process $Y$ defined by
+In Kiu \cite{Kiu80}, the case of $\mathbb{R}^n$-valued self-similar Markov processes was studied.
+The main result in Kiu \cite{Kiu80} asserts that, if $X$ killed at $T$ is a Feller self-similar Markov process, then the process~$Y$ defined by

 where